The best pitching performance ever for all 30 teams

 Pitching line: 9 IP, 0 H, 0 R, 0 BB, 17 SO (Game Score: 104)

-Scherzer joins Nolan Ryan as the only pitcher with at least two 100 nine-inning Game Scores.
+Scherzer joins Nolan Ryan as the only pitchers with at least two nine-inning Game Scores of 100 or more.
 This one came on the final Saturday of the season against a Mets team that eventually would reach the World Series and is second only to Kerry Wood's 105 for a nine-inning game.
 It would have been a perfect game except for Yunel Escobar's throwing error in the sixth inning.
 Scherzer's other 100 came earlier that season with a 16-strikeout one-hitter.
-His other no-hitter in 2015 comes in at 97 while his 20-strikeout game in 2016 is a mere 87 as he allowed two runs.
+His other no-hitter in 2015 comes in at 97, while his 20-strikeout game in 2016 is a mere 87 because he allowed two runs.

 For argument's sake: Scherzer's 104 is the best game in Expos/Nationals history, regardless of length.
 Bill Stoneman's 98 in 1971 is the best in Expos history.

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.